MrTumnis/IPRelay/README.md

 	* see https://pi-plates.com/relayplate2-users-guide/ for further details of the relay board

 5. For the script to execute automatically you will need to create a cron job.
 You can copy paste the command into the terminal.
-Jsut make sure to replace the home path with your username. pi for defualt
+Just make sure to replace the home path with your username. pi for defualt

 _{ crontab -l; echo "15 * * * * cd /home/pi/IPRelay && /usr/bin/python iprelay.py > tmp/iprelay.log 2>&1"; } | crontab -_